gazebosim/gz-sim/tutorials/mesh_to_fuel.md

 Electrical Box
 ├── materials               Directory for textures
     └── textures
-├── meshes                  Directory for COLLADA, STL files ├── thumbnails              Directory for preview images ├── model.config            Meta data about the model └── model.sdf               SDF description of the model
+├── meshes                  Directory for COLLADA, STL, and Wavefront OBJ files ├── thumbnails              Directory for preview images ├── model.config            Meta data about the model └── model.sdf               SDF description of the model